ankit-rathi/ankit-rathi.github.io/about.md

 - Kaggle Competitions Expert
 - Speaker at platforms like PyData and Kaggle Days
-- Author of three books, with a new one focused on Decision Intelligence Systems
+- Author of three books, with a new one focused on Decision Intelligence

 I also built Quantvesting; a data-driven investing framework that applies the same principles of probabilistic thinking, discipline, and compounding to capital allocation.